lpouillo/vm5k/README.md

 This script is based on *execo* to control the deployment process of *debian*-based physical hosts with *libvirt* installed and configured.

-To use it on a Grid'5000 frontend, you need to install the following modules:
+To use it on a Grid'5000 frontend, you need to install the following modules.
+First, enable the http and https proxy:
-- execo

     export http_proxy="http://proxy.site.grid5000.fr:3128" ; export https_proxy="http://proxy.site.grid5000.fr:3128" ;

+Then install execo from the git repository:

     git clone git://scm.gforge.inria.fr/execo/execo.git
     cd execo
     make install PREFIX=$HOME/.local

-- netaddr
+Finally, install the netaddr module

     export http_proxy="http://proxy.site.grid5000.fr:3128" ; export https_proxy="http://proxy.site.grid5000.fr:3128" ; easy_install --user netaddr